 Emerson Electric is a diversified engineering giant.
 It makes process and control systems, air conditioners, water heaters, and much more.
 The company’s Automation Solutions segment makes up more than half its sales and profit.
 And this segment will continue to expand as industries automate to stay competitive.

 Each year, Emerson Electric pumps out steady cash flows to pay bigger dividends.
 It’s also an elite Dividend King, and the dividend looks safe going forward.
-The recent payout ratio comes in at 62%, and that gives it plenty of wiggle room to continue increasing its dividend.
+The recent payout ratio comes in at around 50%, and that gives it plenty of wiggle room to continue increasing its dividend.

 Kimberly-Clark is one of the largest tissue and hygiene products producers.
 Its products reach an amazing one-quarter of the entire world’s population.
 And the pandemic has increased demand for some of its products.

 The company’s diversification and scale have led to stable cash flows.
 The dividend yield also easily outpaces inflation and Treasury yields.
-The trailing 12-month payout ratio comes in at a low 56%.
-This, along with Kimberly-Clark’s financial health, makes the payout look safe going forward.
+The trailing 12-month payout ratio comes in at around 80%.
+This isn’t as low as some other dividend stocks but Kimberly-Clark’s financial health makes the payout look safe going forward.